-WEL.166 Gas Shielded Arc Tig
+WEL 166 - Gas Shielded Arc Tig

 This course provides information that is needed by all persons going into the field of welding.
-Much information provides aids in selecting the correct process since this is directly related to the metal being welded.
+The focus of this course is correctly matching the welding process to the metal being welded.
 The processes are explained in detail and the course provides quality control data and reference material that is of high interest to welding personnel.
 Areas of concentration will include: GTAW process, Nomenclature and definitions specific to this process, and safety, weld quality control, and other related welding information.
-Areas of concentration will include: .
-Gas tungsten arc welding (GTAW) process, .
-Nomenclature and definitions specific to this process, and .
-Safety, weld quality control, and other related welding information.
+Areas of concentration will include: Gas tungsten arc welding (GTAW) process, Nomenclature and definitions specific to this process, and Safety, weld quality control, and other related welding information.

-Prerequisites: Take WEL.164 with a grade of C or better or concurrent enrollment.
+Prerequisite(s): WEL 164 with a grade of C or better or

+concurrent enrollment.